| Tan

 practice and before attaining proficiency in these, one

 must have a good foundation, good basics.
+In

 this aspect, the Tan Tui (Snapping Legs) serves that